 This romantic C17 hotel has a labyrinth of rooms on all levels; the bedrooms are plush, intimate and hidden up narrow stairwells.
 The restaurant has been producing superb food for years.
 Add the log fires and antique furniture, and it makes for a winning combination.
 Within easy walking distance of Blenheim Palace, a short drive to Oxford and the Cotswold hills.

-Kings Arms, Chipping Campden
+The Kings Hotel, Chipping Campden

 Handsome Cotswold hotel and brasserie with spacious interior.
 Drop in for their delicious breakfast, as I did pre-walk.
 Chic bedrooms.
 French-ambience to decor.

 A C16 coaching inn that has been transformed into a luxurious contemporary hotel: it’s all log fires, four-posters and fine ales.
 Event Nights; curry, mexican, beer…to keep you wanting more.

 You really can’t find a better location than this, in this Regency town.
 Smack opposite Imperial Gardens, and a short walk onto the finest shopping street in England.
 The rooms are all independently decorated, and designed with locally sourced materials.
 Lavish and a wee bit over the top but good fun.
 And, not forgetting the stupendously popular restaurant Crazy Eights in the basement.
 For something a little more intimate, try their little sister at No. 38 Evesham Road.